GMPA - Physician Assistant (GMPA)

 GMPA 7405 Professional Seminar 4 (2 Credits)

-An organ-systems based review course culminating in formative assessments of knowledge base.
-This course will also review coding and billing, public health systems, quality improvement, risk management, cost-effective care, and HIPAA.
+An organ-systems based review course.
+This course will also address coding and billing, public health systems, quality improvement, risk management, cost-effective care, and HIPAA.

 GMPA 8000 Internal Medicine Rotation (4 Credits)